ted-ncg/labs/12-web-mvc-create-account.md

 1. Create a method (`createAccountForm()`) that maps to `/create-account` and returns the above html as a view.

-1. Re-run the `CreateWebApplicationIntegrationTest`, it should now **pass**.
+1. Re-run the `CreateAccountWebIntegrationTest`, it should now **pass**.
    If it doesn't don't move on until it's fixed!

 ----

-1. Add the following test case to the `CreateWebApplicationIntegrationTest` class:
+1. Add the following test case to the `CreateAccountWebIntegrationTest` class:

     ```java
       @Test